cambiegroup/flowchem/docs/contributing/add_device/add_new_device_type.md

 ```
 - instantiable from dict or if not possible with from_config @classmethod

+Finally, to register your new device type to the flowchem
-Finally, add to __init__.py to ensure it is available for import with a statement like
+add to `__init__.py` to ensure it is available for import with a statement like
 ```python
 from flowchem.devices import ExtendableEar
 ```